-The 135m (443 ft)-high Coca-Cola London Eye is a huge ferris wheel that was the world’s tallest when opened in 1999.
+The 135m (443 ft)-high London Eye is a huge ferris wheel that was the world’s tallest when opened in 1999.
 Each of the 32 10-tonne air-conditioned capsules holds 25 people and unlike other ferris wheels, you are able to stand up and walk around, rather than stay seated for the duration of the rotation.

 Although several other large observation wheels are now a similar size, or larger (like those in Las Vegas, Nanchang and Singapore); the London Eye is still the tallest in Europe and is also one of the better observation wheels because of its brilliant location in central London right across the river from the Houses of Parliament.

-The central location means that a ride offers far better sightseeing opportunities than similar observation wheels allowing you to see most major London landmarks with particularly good views of the Houses of Parliament, Elizabeth Tower (Big Ben), Westminster Abbey, the Shard and across central London to Buckingham Palace, St Paul’s Cathedral, the Tower of London and Tower Bridge.
+The central location means that a ride offers far better sightseeing opportunities than similar observation wheels allowing you to see most major London landmarks with outstanding views of the Houses of Parliament, Elizabeth Tower (Big Ben), Westminster Abbey, the Shard and across central London to Buckingham Palace, St Paul’s Cathedral, the Tower of London and Tower Bridge.

 The London Eye rotates every thirty minutes offering brilliant views over London from the distinctive ellipsoid capsules.